baby scan and gender disappointment,

 I was heartbroken.

-I had to focus very hard to not start crying right there and then, in front of the midwife.
+I had to focus very hard not to start crying right there and then, in front of the midwife.

 But when the scan was over, I excused myself and went to the toilet to have a secret cry.